About.

 I do not support much of an online presence.
 In place of social media, I use this site as a personal and professional forum to discuss things I’m working on or are interested in.
 It’s meant to be raw and unfiltered.

-I am a pilot and regularly publish on Medium and AirFacts using aviation as an excuse to talk about mindfulness and the challenges associated with modern life.
+I am a pilot and regularly publish on Substack and AirFacts using aviation as an excuse to talk about mindfulness and the challenges associated with modern life.
 About once a year I also put together a short video together with my good friend ET at Raineduponmedia as a way to connect my paper-pushing life to my analog hobbies.

 Connection versus Connections.